Judge Market LogoJudgeMarketUS

 Markets overshoot.
 When a piece of news breaks, prices often move too far too fast as traders pile in.
 Contrarian traders wait for these overreactions and trade against them.

-On JudgeMarket, this might mean going long on a figure who just experienced negative media coverage, on the theory that the price has dropped below their "true" reputation value.
+On JudgeMarket, this might mean going long on a figure who just experienced negative media coverage, on the theory that the price has dropped below their "true" standing.
 Or shorting a figure who has been riding a hype wave that you believe is unsustainable.

 Liquidity Provision

-Some traders profit not by predicting outcomes, but by providing liquidity.
+Some traders profit not by predicting verdict shifts, but by providing liquidity.
 They place both buy and sell orders near the current price and earn the spread.
 This strategy requires careful risk management and works best in active markets with tight spreads.

 Portfolio Approach